1. Admitting Diagnosis and Orders

 eQHealth does not provide notification of denial to the HFS health plan participant.
 The hospital or the physician may notify the patient in accordance with its internal policies and procedures.

 7b) What types of cases are likely to be denied for admission or continued stay?

-If medical necessity of the admission or continued stay cannot be established with the clinical information provided, the medical necessity of the admission or continued stay will be non-certified (denied) by the physician peer reviewer.
+If medical necessity of the admission or continued stay cannot be established with the clinical information provided, the admission or continued stay will be denied by the physician peer reviewer.
 The hospital or physician may request a reconsideration of an adverse determination.

 7c) What happens when days are denied?